overturetool/overturetool.github.io/download/index.md

 The only thing you need is a standard Java Run-time Environment (JRE version 1.6 or later).
 You can download Java from [www.java.com](http://www.java.com).
 Please make sure Java is working properly and visible in your executable search path.
-Check this by running "_java -version_" on the command-line!
+Check this by running `java -version` on the command-line!

 ## Downloading Overture